asaha1203/competitive-programming/README.md

 # competitive-programming
-solutions to codeforces, USACO, and other contest problems!
+These are my solutions to codeforces, USACO, and other contest problems!